KevinVargas77/DUAD/README.md

 - Terminal usage and basic file handling
 ### week 9
 - How to use Git and GitHub
--
 ### week 10
-- Learn what modules are and how to use them to better divide and organize code.
+- Learn what modules are and how to use them to divide better and organize code.
+### week 11
+- Object-Oriented Programming (OOP).

 ## Objective
-This repository serves as a learning log of my development progress during the DUAD program.
+This repository is a learning log of my development progress during the DUAD program.